Linkin Park: Musical style and influences

-Both Hybrid Theory and Meteora combine alternative metal, nu metal, rap rock, rap metal, and alternative rock sounds with elements of hip hop and electronica, utilizing programming and synthesizers.
+Both Hybrid Theory and Meteora combine alternative metal, nu metal, rap rock, rap metal, and alternative rock sounds with elements of hip-hop and electronica, utilizing programming and synthesizers.
 William Ruhlmann from AllMusic regarded it as "a Johnny-come-lately to an already overdone musical style," whereas Rolling Stone described their song "Breaking the Habit" as "risky, beautiful art".

 In Minutes to Midnight, the band experimented with their established sound and drew influences from a wider and more varied range of genres and styles, a process Los Angeles Times compares to a stage in U2's work.
 Only two songs on the album's tracklist feature rap vocals and the majority of the album can be considered as alternative rock.
+Comparing genre to "a facial expression or an emotion," Bennington stated the band developed the desire to write more than solely nu metal songs after the first two albums: "We aren't just one thing.
+There are elements of the band that are metal, there are elements that are pop, there are elements that are electronic and hip-hop as well.
+We've always felt like we weren't bound to just one genre."